Zero Trust on AWS

 Signing AWS API requests

 Every day, each and every AWS customer interacts confidently and securely with AWS, making billions of AWS API calls over a diverse set of public and private networks.
-Each one of these signed API requests is individually authenticated and authorized every single time at rates of millions of requests per second globally.
+Each one of these signed API requests is individually authenticated and authorized every single time at rates of over a billion requests per second globally.
 The use of network-level encryption using Transport Layer Security (TLS) combined with powerful cryptographic capabilities of the AWS Signature v4 signing process secures these requests without any regard to the trustworthiness of the underlying network.

 AWS service-to-service interactions